 Early in my hospital stay, I was shown a photograph of my face.
 Two bloodshot eyes stared blankly back at me.
 No, not bloodshot—blood-filled; the whites had been eclipsed by a brilliant shade of cranberry.
 Surrounding my eyes were two purple shiners.
 The cranberry-purple combination caused children and adults alike to recoil.
 Eventually, the bruises migrated down my face, drooping into concentric oblongs suggestive of skin melting.
 It was an illusion exacerbated, at least in my mind, by skin hanging off of my bones as my weight plummeted to double digits.
 My unintentional gauntness caused the adult diapers I was given—designed for someone twice my size—to feel further undignified.
 I claimed that dignity was overrated, but it was because I was prioritizing (read: surviving).
 I lost track of the number of times my personhood was flattened and reduced to black and white as I was shunted painfully onto a wooden board for an x-ray or MRI.

 Focussing on the neck down, I decided to buy a few necklaces and items of clothing to perk myself up.
 But then I kept spending.
+I bought an Alexander Wang top with an open back, forgetting that I had a six inch scar along my spine from surgery until after the garment was no longer returnable.
 I purchased a BCBGMAXAZRIA dress in two sizes because who knew what size I was, really?
 The dresses were second-hand, but still.
 On week-ends, I awoke at 6 am, eager to discover what online deals I might score.
 Because I had survived against all odds, I imagined that it must have been for a reason, and the related pressure to do something meaningful (or more meaningful?) with my life was crushing.
 So, I embraced the most superficial aspect of myself...although I do consider fashion/style an art form.
 How could I not, as a former textiles student?
 That I nearly succumbed to the endorphins and dopamine associated with shopping while changing up a third of my wardrobe is ironic because I was ultra-responsible about withdrawing from opiates to avoid a well-known addiction risk.

 When I spotted Black Out: Silhouettes Then and Now (Princeton University Press, 2018) in our new books display, my eyes welled up.
 It was as if I sensed the inclusion of relatable passages like “...vanished into the vacuum of her silhouette” (p.
 57).
 Thank goodness this catalogue began to shift me from a vortex of interchanging self-images into the more intellectual and frugal past-time of reading.